 Student must successfully complete the following Criminology and Criminal Justice courses or their equivalents prior to being considered for an internship opportunity: CJ 151, CJ 280, CJ 375, CJ 423, CJ 424, and PSY 315.
 Equivalent substitutions must be approved by the Program Director and/or Internship Coordinator

 The student must successfully complete the following general education courses or their equivalents prior to being admitted to the internship program: EN 101, EN 102, COM 101, three credits of a 100 or 200- level history course, and three credits of a natural science course.

 Students enrolling who are actively employed in law enforcement may receive up to 18 credit hours for their academy instruction based on an examination of the academy curriculum.

 The curriculum of the Honolulu Police Department (HPD) academy is approved by the Commission on Accreditation for Law Enforcement Agencies (CALEA), based on national standards and in consultation with Chaminade faculty.
 This is not a “life experience” substitution but rather recognition that HPD has courses in their academy curriculum comparable to the following in content and hours of study.
 There is a time factor of 10 years.
 Any academy training prior to that time would be dated and unacceptable.

-Those students who are Honolulu Police Department, Maui Police Department, and Hawaii Police officers will receive credit for the following courses:
+Those students who are Honolulu Police Department, Maui Police Department, Hawaii Police officers, or other applicable agencies will receive credit for the following courses: